LeMinux/ConvenienceDownloader/README.md

   - -f

     This flag is useful in changing the behavior of program operation.
-This flag will only ask once where to send files.
 Use this flag when you want to bulk send your downloads into one directory.
-    Separate the list by newlines of youtube URLs or .mp3 files (**You must provide the -ca flag if you want to use mp3 files**)
+This flag will only ask once where to send files, but in the file itself you can use tags to change where to send files.
+Separate the list by newlines of youtube URLs or .mp3 files.

+    These tags are
+    -  ![3,4,c]> <new directory path that exists when you use the -l flag>
+        - 3 to change where to send audio
+        - 4 to change where to send video
+        - c to change where to send cover arts
+    -  !s> [3, 4, or c]
+        - 3 is to skip downloading audio
+        - 4 is to skip downloading video
+        - c is to skip cover arts

+      ```Ex: !3>Music/Wacky/```

+      ```Ex: !3>Music/Wacky```

+      ```Ex: !s>4```

     **The write to destination flags (-w4, -w3, -wc) specified below are for providing root directories for the program to scan through.
 You can specify multiple, but you can only use one of these flags at a time and must separate each root path with a space when using the command.**
     ```Ex: <executable> -w4 Music/Loud/ ../Funny/```
     NOT
     ```<executable> -w4 Music/Loud ../Funny/ -w3 Music/Smaller.```

   - -w4

     Used to specify the parent directory on where to download MP4(video) files.
 Ex: Dir/ -> Dir/subdir(s) -> Dir/subdir(s)/subdir(s)/.../